 The security ratings accorded by the rating organizations are not a recommendation to purchase, hold or sell these securities and may be subject to revision or withdrawal at any time by the rating organizations.
 Security ratings are intended to provide investors with an independent measure of the credit quality of an issue of securities.
 The Company provides certain rating agencies with confidential, in-depth information in support of the rating process.
-The issuance of additional debt, hybrid securities, or preferred shares could put pressure on these ratings.
-If, in the view of the rating organizations, there is deterioration in capital flexibility, operating performance, or the risk profile of the Company, this could also put pressure on these ratings.

-The Company has paid customary rating fees to DBRS, Fitch and S&P in connection with some or all of the abovementioned ratings.
+The Company has paid customary rating fees to DBRS, Fitch and S&P in connection with some or all of the above-mentioned ratings.
 In addition, the Company has made customary payments in respect of certain other services provided to the Company by each of A.M.
 Best, DBRS, Fitch, and S&P during the last two years.